VISC 520 Junior Studio | Project 1 | Project 2 | Resources | One Drive

 DESCRIPTION OF THE COURSE

 This spring semester course is a core studio for juniors/seniors in Visual Communication Design, it will require your consistent attention & energy.
-This class is a marathon with one project lasting about 1/2 of the semester.
+This class is a marathon with one of the two projects lasting about 3/4 of the semester.
 Slow & Steady on each step wins the race.
 Seriously.

 Class time will be structured around: